TeXitoi/blinking_blue_pill/README.md

 ```

 Now, the program is flashed, and you are on a gdb prompt.
 Type `c` (for continue) you can see the on board LED blinking.

+## Trouble Shooting

+The formerly mentionned st-link may not have the right pin mapping as showed on its shell.
+If `openocd` returns `unknown code 0x9`, just try using this pin mapping:

+1 RST   2 SWCLK
+3 SWIM  4 SWDIO
+5 GND   6 GND
+7 3.3V  8 3.3V
+9 5.0V  10 5.0V

 ## Sources